Le Ponant last position

 Review of Le Ponant

 The 1991-built MS Le Ponant yacht is a sailing cruise ship.
 The 64-passenger vessel is a luxury sail yacht owned and managed by Ponant Cruises.
 The three-masted sail ship has 32 cabins.
-Built in France (at SFCN Shipyard), the vessel entered service in 1991.
-It was designed for French travellers, as well as for North American under-charter cruise operations (cultural and expedition-style voyages).
+Constructed in France (at SFCN Shipyard in Villeneuve-la-Garenne), the vessel entered service in 1991.
+It was designed for French travelers, as well as for North American under-charter cruise operations (cultural and expedition-style voyages).

 History - construction and ownership